freqtrade/freqtrade/docs/configuration.md

 #### Low Price Pair Filter

-The `LowPriceFilter` allows filtering of pairs where a raise of 1 price unit is below the `low_price_percent` ratio.
+The `LowPriceFilter` allows filtering of pairs where a raise of 1 price unit is below the `low_price_ratio` ratio.
 This option is disabled by default, and will only apply if set to <> 0.

 Calculation example: